sachnaror/past_work/README.md

 - This portfolio is powered by a bed-tea in zombie-mood early morning 5 am
 - No pixels were harmed in the making of these designs
-- All URLs/Links above were tested... mostly
+- All URLs/Links above, were tested... mostly

 ## 📜 License